RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 Swagger UI will open automatically if we are running docker compose from Visual Studio.

-If not, validate the port "52691" in the previous "Docker Desktop containers" image for weather.webapi container.
+If not, validate the port "52691" as shown in previous "Docker Desktop containers" image for weather.webapi container.

 http://localhost:52691/swagger/index.html